wadhah101/candy-shop-cdk-project/README.md

 ## Project Parts

 This Project is devided into services, a comman API Gateway alongside with DyanamoDB table.
-It relies on constructs to devide the resource into relevant groups.
+It relies on constructs to devide the resources into relevant groups.

-A construct is like an components for infrastrcture, it reduces boilerplate and helps in code reuse.
+A construct is like components for infrastrcture, it reduces boilerplate and helps in code reuse.

 ## Testing project